-Idra Novey is the author of the debut novel Ways to Disappear (2016 - Little, Brown).
-Born in western Pennsylvania, she has since lived in Chile, Brazil and New York.
-Her poetry collections include Exit, Civilian, selected by Patricia Smith for the 2011 National Poetry Series; The Next Country, a finalist for the 2008 Foreword Book of the Year Award; and Clarice: The Visitor, a collaboration with the artist Erica Baum.
-Her fiction and poetry have been translated into seven languages and featured on NPR’s All Things Considered and in Slate, The Paris Review, Guernica, StoryQuarterly, and Poetry.
-She is the recipient of awards from the National Endowment for the Arts, Poets & Writers Magazine, the PEN Translation Fund, the Poetry Foundation, and the Poetry Society of America.
-She’s also translated four books from Spanish and Portuguese, most recently Clarice Lispector’s novel The Passion According to G.H.
-She’s taught at the Graduate School of the Arts at Columbia University, NYU, Fordham, the Catholic University of Chile, and in the Bard Prison Initiative.
+Idra Novey is the author of the novel Those Who Knew, a Best Book of 2018 with NPR, Esquire, BBC, Kirkus Review, and a New York Times Editors’ Choice.
+Her first novel Ways to Disappear, received the 2017 Sami Rohr Prize, the 2016 Brooklyn Eagles Prize, and was a finalist for the L.A.
+Times Book Prize for First Fiction.
+Her poetry collections include Exit, Civilian, selected for the 2011 National Poetry Series and The Next Country, a finalist for the 2008 Foreword Book of the Year Award.
+Her fiction and poetry have been translated into ten languages and she is the recipient of awards from the National Endowment for the Arts, Poets & Writers Magazine, the PEN Translation Fund, and the Poetry Foundation.
+She has also translated the work of several prominent Brazilian writers, most recently Clarice Lispector’s novel The Passion According to G.H.
+She’s taught at Columbia University, NYU, the Catholic University of Chile, and in the Bard Prison Initiative.

 Idra Novey’s fiction appears in the Fall/Winter issue of The Yale Review: YaleReview.yale.edu

 NY Center for Fiction | In Conversation — April 21, 2016